Hannah-PortSwigger/ModifyResponse/README.md

 # modifyResponse

-If a response matches the hostTarget, replace the "toReplace" string with the "replacement" string.
+If a response matches "hostTarget", replace the "toReplace" string with the "replacement" string.

 ## Usage